hrvadl/btcratenotifier/README.md

 The app contains 4 microservices:

-- Subscriber (sub) for subscribing users and executing cron job to trigger email once a day at 12:00 UTC
+- Subscriber (sub) for subscribing users and executing cron job to trigger email once a day at 12:00 UTC (15:00 by Kyiv time)
 - Gateway (gw) for mapping HTTP -> GRPC requests and entry point purposes
 - Mailer - dumb service for sending emails
 - RateWatcher (rw) - service for getting the latest currency exchange rates